serilog-contrib/Serilog.Sinks.MFilesSysUtilsEventLog/README.md

 # Serilog.Sinks.MFilesSysUtilsEventLog

-A Serilog sink to write to the Windows EventLog in an M-Files vault application (via SysUtils).
+A Serilog sink to use in an M-Files Vault Application to write to the Windows EventLog using the SysUtils.ReportXToEventLog() helpers.

+To use the sink, install the **Serilog.Sinks.MFilesSysUtilsEventLog nupkg** into your vault application solution; see below or browse to the [sample vault application code in this repository](samples/SampleVaultApplication) for pointers how to use it.
+And here is the nuget.org page for [Serilog.Sinks.MFilesSysUtilsEventLog](https://www.nuget.org/packages/Serilog.Sinks.MFilesSysUtilsEventLog/).

 **IMPORTANT:** this sink can only be used in an M-Files Vault Application, as it uses the Vault Application Framework SysUtils.ReportXXXToEventLog() functions.